 “I love you a lot, and I am worried about you because your activities are risky and scary.
 Perhaps you know what I am talking about.”

 When you use sentences that start with “I,” there are greater chances of the problem gambler opening up and accepting that he/she may have a problem.
 As far as possible, avoid confronting the problem gambler as it will make him/her withdraw into him/herself, making it very difficult for anyone to help him/her.

 Once you use “I” sentences and get a person talking, listen to him/her without interrupting.
 Avoid getting emotionally involved and stay calm as long as your conversation with the problem gambler lasts.

-The website of the Department of Internal Affairs provides valuable information about problem gambling in NZ.
-The page also lists support services for NZ problem gamblers.
+The website of the Division of Gaming Enforcement provides valuable information about problem gambling in New Jersey.